P. Surendran

 P. Surendran (born 4 November 1961) is an Indian writer, columnist, art critic and a philanthropist.
-He has published over 30 books, including works of fiction, travelogues and general writings, in Malayalam and also a collection of short stories in English.He was a Malayalam teacher at Kumaranellur School, Palakkad district.
+He has published over 30 books, including works of fiction, travelogues and general writings, in Malayalam and also a collection of short stories in English.
+He was a Malayalam teacher at Kumaranellur School, Palakkad district.
 He is a recipient of the Kerala Sahitya Akademi Award (2003, 2013).

 Early life

-P. Surendran was born in Pappinippara, Manjeri, Kerala to Kumaran Nair and Sarojini Amma.
-He has two sisters and a brother.
-His family later shifted to Vattamkulam near Edappal.
+P. Surendran was born in Pappinippara, Manjeri, Kerala to Kumaran Nair and Sarojini Amma.His family later shifted to Vattamkulam near Edappal.
 He did his schooling from Edappal.
-He is currently working in Kumaranellur School, Palakkad district.
+He retired from GHSS Kumaranellur as a malayalam teacher.

 Literary life

 An accomplished writer and art critic in Malayalam, Surendran has won many awards including the Kerala Sahitya Akademi Award, Abu Dhabhi Shakthi Award, Odakkuzhal Award and Padmarajan Award among others.
 His book on the famous artist A. Ramachandran won the Kerala Lalithakala Akademi's award for the best book on art criticism.
 His stories have been translated into English, Hindi and other Indian languages.
 Surendran came to the limelight of Kerala's literary circle after he won first prize in the short story competition conducted by Mathrubhumi Weekly in 1981.
 His first collection of stories, Piriyan Govani, was published in 1986.
 Surendran has published over 30 books, including fictions, travelogues and general writings, in Malayalam and also a collection of short stories in English.
 His latest novel, Greeshma Mapini, roughly based on the life of former Kerala chief minister V. S. Achuthanandan, is published by DC Books.
 His latest book on veteran artist Yusuf Arakkal, called Velichathinte Paryayangal, is published by DC Books and Gallerie Sara Arakkal.